go-task/task/docs/usage.md

   converts a string from `\` path format to `/`.
 - `exeExt`: Returns the right executable extension for the current OS (`".exe"` for Windows, `""` for others).
+- `toUpper` Returns string with all Unicode letters mapped to their upper case.
+- `toLower` Opposite of `toUpper`.
+It returns string with all Unicode letters mapped to their lower case.
+- `replace` Returns a new string with all matches of a old value replaced by a new value.
+- `substring` Returns the part of the string between the start and end indexes.

 Example: